 First, let’s talk about Acquire.
 In this stage, you’ll figure out what equipment you need.
 Well that’s just the newer/faster/flashier version of what you already have, right?
 Maybe, but equipment doesn’t exist in a bubble.
-It’s part of an ecosystem that includes all your equipment, the people who use it, the training those people need, your cash flow situation, your 1-year plan, your 5-year plan, the opportunities you can see in front of you, the opportunities those opportunities could lead to, and on and on.
+It’s part of an ecosystem that includes all your equipment, the people who use it, the training those people need, your cash flow situation, your one-year plan, your five-year plan, the opportunities you can see in front of you, the opportunities those opportunities could lead to, and on and on.
 It’s all different for every business, but the point is that it’s not enough to think about immediate needs, which is how a business gets trapped in the break/replace cycle in the first place.
 It’s necessary to step back and look at the bigger picture.
 To do it right, you may spend considerable time on this stage.
 But time – to think and act strategically, instead of just reacting to short-term pressures – is what AFMD planning is really all about.

 On to the Manage stage, which is really less of a discrete stage and more of an ongoing process of monitoring the state of your equipment in relation to the state of your business.
 Are productivity goals being met?
-Are you able to respond in an agile way to market opportunities?
+Are you able to respond in an agile way to market challenges and opportunities?
 Are there any equipment-related bottlenecks in your business?
 The specific questions you need to ask may be different, but whatever they are, it’s important to ask them periodically in order to learn whether it’s time for the next stage: Dispose.

 In the Dispose stage, the equipment lifecycle comes full circle.
 The goal here is to retire equipment gracefully, in a controlled, planned way that helps you manage cash flow, avoid downtime, and make strategically smart equipment choices as you move back to the Acquire stage.
 Sure, equipment will still break unexpectedly, requiring you to adjust your plan.
 But simply having a plan will put you in a better position to handle unplanned events.